A Noyce Program for Elementary and Middle School Mathematics Teachers

 - Equipped to serve as leaders in elementary/middle school mathematics education.

-- Prepared and positioned with the tools needed to contest injustices in their educational settings.
+- Prepared and positioned with the tools needed in their educational settings.

-- Able to work as change agents for the systemic restructuring necessary in schools, districts, and public policies related to elementary/middle school mathematics education.
+- Able to work as change agents in schools, districts, and public policies related to elementary/middle school mathematics education.

 Specialization Courses